USD/CHF Candlesticks and Ichimoku Analysis

 - Trend bias: Near term up

-On the downside, although initial pullback to 1.0200-10 cannot be ruled out, reckon 1.0140-45 would contain downside and bring another rise later.
-Only break of said support at 1.0057 would abort and signal a temporary top has been formed at 1.0344, bring test of 1.0021 support, once this level is penetrated, this would provide confirmation, bring correction to previous resistance at 0.9999 (now support) but reckon the Kijun-Sen (now at 0.9941) would hold.
+On the downside, below 1.0087 would risk test of said support at 1.0057 but only a drop below there would abort and signal a temporary top has been formed at 1.0344, bring test of 1.0021 support, once this level is penetrated, this would provide confirmation, bring correction to previous resistance at 0.9999 (now support) but reckon the Kijun-Sen (now at 0.9940) would hold.